OCA/field-service/fieldservice_stage_server_action/README.rst

 =============

 To configure this module, you need to:
-Field Service > Configuration > Stage
+Field Service > Configuration > Stages
 Assign an Action to an FSM Stage

 Usage